TOAST-DOCS/Gamebase/en/unreal-started.md

 ## API Deprecate Governance

-It deprecates the API that is not supported by Gamebase.
+APIs that are no longer supported by Gamebase are to be deprecated.
-The deprecated API can be deleted without prior notice when the following conditions are satisfied.
+Once deprecated, APIs might be deleted without previous notice if they fulfill the following conditions:

-* Minor version update for more than 5 times
+* Updated more than 5 times for a minor version
     * Gamebase Version Format - XX.YY.ZZ
         * XX : Major
         * YY : Minor
         * ZZ : Hotfix

-* At least 5 months later
+* At least 5-month old